Skip to content

 Fill in .bruin.yml with your connections.
 You can read more about connections here.

-The template comes pre-configured with 10 popular Chess.com players.
+Both pipelines share the pre-configured list of 10 popular Chess.com players.
 You can modify the players list in your chess connection to track different players.

 shell